-Globe-trotting UK-born restaurant reviewer Sam Worthington – a chef, restaurateur and publican in some of his former lives – has been eating and drinking his way around the world for more than 20 years.
+Globe-trotting UK-born restaurant reviewer Sam Worthington – a chef, restaurateur and publican in some of his former lives – had been eating and drinking his way around the world for more than 30 years.

-Unlike many restaurant critics he is fair rather than bitchy and hyper-critical and as such has become one of the most respected gastro-critics in the world today.
-Here, Sam shares his advice and tips on how you can review a restaurant for a local magazine or newspaper, or for your blog or website, or even for greater things…
+Unlike many restaurant critics he was fair rather than bitchy and hyper-critical and as such had become one of the most respected gastro-critics in the world today.
+Here, Sam shared his advice and tips on how you can review a restaurant for a local magazine or newspaper, or for your blog or website, Trip Advisor and similar platforms, or even for greater things…

 If you can write and enjoy eating out then producing a restaurant review should be easy.
 Though remember the acronym KISS (keep it simple stupid) and bear in mind this is not a popularity contest: restaurant owners will hate you and your friends may disagree.

 The first question you have to answer is did you enjoy the meal, and if so why?
 A meal is the whole event; the review should represent that.

 First impressions are enormously important.
 If you are kept waiting to be seated, or you’re abandoned at the table without a menu, these mistakes will irate the average diner however good the rest is.

 The next thing the reader wants to know is, how did the early part of the meal go, was the place comfortable, was the decor attractive, was the greeting warm, was the order taken quickly?
 An overview of the menu is good, but too much detail is, in most cases, superfluous.
 Try to encapsulate what the menu is about.
 Is it a classic Italian menu?
 An interesting degustation meal featuring modern French cuisine?
 A good traditional British Sunday lunch that will mean a lot to regular diners?
 Mention the diversity of dishes and veggie options in particular.

 Much the same can be said for the wine list.
 This is of the essence to most diners, so range and variety are important as well as your selection and what you thought of it.